-With 135+ local exhibitors, agility demos, all-day entertainment and a mega-adoption event with more than 200 pets available for adoption, this free event attracts so many attendees that we feel compelled to share the tips with you below.
+With loads of local exhibitors, agility demos, all-day entertainment and a mega-adoption event with tons ofpets available for adoption, this free event attracts so many attendees that we feel compelled to share the tips with you below.

 The expo will be packed with an abundance of local and nationally-recognized veterinarians, groomers, trainers, retailers and organizations primarily geared towards pet lovers.
 Whether you’d like to learn, shop, play, or adopt, this is an event you won’t want to miss!

-The Windy City Pet Expo is organized by Amazing Pet Expos™, which currently produces more than 30 pet expos around the country; all of them indoors and free to the general public.
+The Windy City Pet Expo is organized by Amazing Pet Expos™, which currently produces pet expos around the country; all of them indoors and free to the general public.

 No doubt about it, these expos are CROWDED.
 As with any event that attracts large crowds, we’ve found that people who prepare for it tend to have a much better experience.
 With that being said, here are some tips that we’ve come up with to help ensure that our guests have the best day possible at the show: